wangren09/wangren09.github.io/_pages/about.md

 **Recent Activities**
 ------

+I will be a lecturer of the Digital Signal Processing - Lab Course (EECS452), University of Michigan, Winter 2022

 **07/2021** I presented our work "Immuno-mimetic Deep Neural Networks (Immuno-Net)" at the ICML-WCB 2021

 **07/2021** Our paper "Robust Low-Rank Tensor Recovery From Quantized and Corrupted Measurements" is accepted by Asilomar 2021